ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

   RFC2119:
   RFC3986:
   RFC6844:
+  RFC8174:
   I-D.ietf-acme-acme:

 --- abstract

-The CAA DNS record allows a domain to communicate issuance policy to CAs, but only allows a domain to define policy with CA-level granularity.
+The Certification Authority Authorization (CAA) DNS record allows a domain to communicate issuance policy to Certification Authorities (CAs), but only allows a domain to define policy with CA-level granularity.
 However, the CAA specification also provides facilities for extension to admit more granular, CA-specific policy.
 This specification defines two such parameters, one allowing specific accounts of a CA to be identified by URI and one allowing specific methods of domain control validation as defined by the ACME protocol to be required.